-Randomly came across this show on National Geographic the other day and it’s quite fascinating – Scam City features its host Conor Woodman heading to ten different countries across the globe to take a behind-the-scenes look at the various tricks and methods used to scam tourists.
+Randomly came across this show on National Geographic that fascinated me immensely – Scam City features its host Conor Woodman heading to ten different countries across the globe to take a behind-the-scenes look at the various tricks and methods used to scam tourists.

 I watched the end of the Rome episode (click the link for a video clip), where they showed how these ‘gatherers’ who peddle their tours on the streets are willing to tell you anything to close a deal, and we’re not talking white lies or half truths, but outright bullshit lies they try to get away with.
 You would think in this day and age with more savvy travellers and the internet, scams wouldn’t work so well, but obviously tourists through the ages remain gullible and these scams continue strong today, or have evolved in to more sophisticated operations.

 And a good thing too!
-When we did settle into our rooms and I was cleaning off my bag, I noticed that the ‘bird shit’ was in an odd location on the side of my backpack instead of on top which would be where you think you’d find bird poop.
-What’s funnier is that as we wiped it off, it gave off a sweet smell like chocolate.
+When we did settle into our rooms and I was cleaning off my bag, I noticed that the ‘bird shit’ was in an odd location on the side of my backpack instead of on top where you would normally find bird poop.
+What’s funnier is that as we wiped it off, it gave off a sweet smell… kinda like chocolate.
 I guess I’ll never really know what the guy wanted to do, but R and I suspect he wanted me to take off my sling bag which had my important documents in it and sprint off with it.
 I’m still grateful that R had more common sense than I did that day!

 One thing I’ve learned is that a lot of these scams can be avoided with some good ol’ common sense – just because you’re on holiday doesn’t mean your brain should be switched off.
 Because running into any scam can spoil a good vacation – while I didn’t get scammed ultimately, my first impression of Barcelona will always be that I nearly got robbed – so just make sure you don’t make yourself a bright and obvious target.